plinss/acmebot/README.rst

   so that associated DNS updates happen in the correct zone.
   The zone name may be used directly by specifying ``"@"`` for the host name.
   Multiple zones may be specified.
-  The default value is the common name of the certificate in the zone of the first registered domain name according to the [Public Suffix List](https://publicsuffix.org/).
+  The default value is the common name of the certificate in the zone of the first registered domain name according to the `Public Suffix List <https://publicsuffix.org/>`_.
   For example, if the common name is "example.com", the default ``alt_names`` will be: ``{"example.com": ["@"] }``;
   if the common name is "foo.bar.example.com", the default ``alt_names`` will be: ``{ "example.com": ["foo.bar"] }``.
 * ``services`` specifies the list of services to be reloaded when the certificate is issued, renewed, or modified.